abilian/abilian-core/docs/contributing.rst

 Releasing
 ---------

-We've switched to PBR (<http://docs.openstack.org/developer/pbr/>) recently to manage our project metadata.
+We're now using `setuptools_scm` to manage version numbers.

 It comes with some conventions on its own when it comes to releasing.